 General J.H.
 Binford Peay III, U.S. Army (Retired)

-General Peay assumed command of Virginia Military Institute on 1 July 2003.
-He was born in Richmond, Virginia on 10 May 1940.
-At graduation from the Virginia Military Institute in 1962, he was commissioned a Second Lieutenant of Field Artillery, awarded a Bachelor of Science degree in Civil Engineering, and the Institute’s prestigious Society of Cincinnati Medal.
+General Peay was born in Richmond, Virginia on May 10, 1940.
+At graduation from Virginia Military Institute in 1962, he was commissioned a Second Lieutenant of Field Artillery, awarded a Bachelor of Science degree in Civil Engineering, and the Institute’s prestigious Society of Cincinnati Medal.
 As a cadet, he was a quarterback on the football team, a member of the Honor Court, and a Battalion Commander.
 He holds a Master of Arts degree from George Washington University and is also a graduate of the United States Army Command and General Staff College and the United States Army War College.